List of The Amazing World of Gumball characters: Penny Fitzgerald

-Penny Fitzgerald (voiced by Teresa Gallagher) is a shape-shifting fairy (formerly a peanut with antlers) and classmate of Gumball who belatedly becomes his girlfriend.
+Penelope "Penny" Fitzgerald (voiced by Teresa Gallagher) is a shape-shifting fairy (formerly a peanut with antlers) and classmate of Gumball who belatedly becomes his girlfriend.
 Like Gumball, she has trouble expressing her feelings.
 Underneath Penny's shell lies a yellow, fairy-like self that shape-shifts based on her emotional state.
 She is a member of the Elmore Junior High cheerleading and synchronized swimming teams.

 Rob

-Rob (voiced by Charles Philipp, David Warner, and Hugo Harrison) is a tall cyclops and Elmore Junior High student who becomes Gumball's arch-enemy.
+Rob (voiced by Charles Philipp, season 2–"The Nemesis" and "The Disaster" onward; David Warner "The Nemesis"–"The Disaster") is a tall cyclops and former Elmore Junior High student who becomes Gumball's arch-nemesis.
+He first appears in the series as a background character who was often forgotten by his classmates.
+After escaping the Void – to which he was exiled as a "mistake" – Rob becomes a "bad guy" to enact revenge on Gumball and "play a part in the world".
+In "The Inquisition", he attempts to save the main cast from the destruction of their world but apparently fails.

 Carrie Krueger

 Carrie Krueger (voiced by Jessica McDonald) is a ghost who lives in a malevolent mansion and "enjoys being depressed".
 She can teleport and possess living bodies.
 She is the daughter of a man who formed a romantic relationship with a female ghost.
 She and Darwin become a couple.
 Carrie's last name is a reference to Freddy Krueger from the A Nightmare on Elm Street franchise.